hal/elemento/README.md

 ## GIN

 Elemento provides support for dependency injection in HTML templates using [GIN](https://code.google.com/p/google-gin/).
-If GIN is on the classpath, the annotation processor, which generates the HTML template class, will place an `@@javax.inject.Inject` annotation on the generated constructor.
+If GIN is on the classpath, the annotation processor, which generates the HTML template class, will place an `@javax.inject.Inject` annotation on the generated constructor.

 The [samples](#samples) section contains a GIN version of the TodoMVC app using GIN for dependency injection.